ckormanyos/mpir/README.md

 to object code using the [YASM assembler](https://github.com/yasm/yasm).
   - The `core2` builds have been modified to use a [local copy of YASM](./build.vc/yasm/1.3.0).
   - The YASM customization has been set to use the _vsprops_ for YASM that are located in the [build.vc](./build.vc) directory.
-  - For other buld configurations, you'll still need to enable the YASM customization as described below.
+  - For other build configurations (if these are activated), you'll still need to enable the YASM customization as described below.

 ## YASM _vsprops_